beejjorgensen/bgc/src/bgc_part_0100.md

 weird bit.

-So get ready for a rollicking adventure as close to the core of the computer as you can get without assembly, in the most [influential computer language of all time]^(I know someone will fight me on that, but it's gotta be at least in the top three, right?).
+So get ready for a rollicking adventure as close to the core of the computer as you can get without assembly, in the most influential computer language of all time^[I know someone will fight me on that, but it's gotta be at least in the top three, right?].
 Hang on!

 ## Hello, World!